molsonkiko/vba_regex_funcs/README.md

 Features
 --------

-* Regular expression functions adapted from python's re library
+* Regular expression functions adapted from python's [re](https://docs.python.org/3/library/re.html) library.
 * Several functions that can be used from a worksheet once the add-in is enabled.

 How to use